 - Escape lounges in the US Cardholders get access to any US-based Escape lounges, for themselves and up to two companions.
 As of now, there US based locations are at Bradley (Connecticut), Cincinnati, Greenville (South Carolina), Minneapolis, Oakland, Ontario (California), Phoenix, Providence, Reno and Sacramento.
 They also have a bunch of locations in the UK.
 Escape Lounges.

 - Lufthansa lounges in Munich and Frankfurt.
 Finally, cardholders get access to Lufthansa lounges in Frankfurt and Munich, but only when travelling on Lufthansa, Swiss, or Austrian airlines.
 As with Delta lounges, there is no guest privilege.
 Economy-class passengers get access to the "Business" lounge, and premium-class passengers get access to the "Senator" lounge.

 Centurion Lounge access is only available while waiting for a connecting flight or within 3 hours of your original departure time of your initial flight.
 For now, cardholders can bring in up to 2 guests or immediate family.
 Starting in Feb.
-23, only cardholders will get free access and guests will cost $50 each ($30 for guest under 18).
+2023, only cardholders will get free access and guests will cost $50 each ($30 for guest under 18).